bmeneguele/lapwing/README.md

 **TBD**

+# Goal

+As decoupled as possible.
+Build an architecture that allows the user enable/disable features in a per-algorithm granularity.
+The idea is not make this library as complete as possible, but as simples as possible.
+Focus in size first, then performance.
+Bring the library up-to-date regarding hardware crypto capabilities.
+Make this library be suitable mainly for small projects (at first).

 # Installation
 The steps to install and use the library are pretty much the standard for others Linuxes projects: